FTXInfotech/laravel-adminpanel/resources/docs/groups/faq-management.md

-## Gives a specific Faq.
+## Gives a specific Faq

 <small class="badge badge-darkred">requires authentication</small>

-This endpoint provides you a single Faq.
+This endpoint provides you a single Faq
 The Faq is identified based on the ID provided as url parameter.

 > Example request: